tuomaso/radial_rl/README.md

 Adversarial attack implementations based on https://github.com/advboxes/AdvBox/blob/master/advbox.md.

-> 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements
-To run our code you need to have Python 3 and pip installed on your systems.
-Our experiments were run using python 3.7.6
+To run our code you need to have Python 3(>=3.7) and pip installed on your systems.
+Additionally we require PyTorch>=1.4, which should be installed using instructions from https://pytorch.org/get-started/locally/.

 To install requirements: